-The Management Plan for the AEIC, titled the Ngarraginy Management Plan will give a clear direction of the priorities to be addressed over the initial five years of operation.
+The Management Plan for the AEIC, provides a clear direction of the priorities to be addressed over the initial five years of operation.
 Whilst some of the priorities are required within the short term, others are taking a longer term view to develop the centre to ensure its sustainability for the long term.